 Allan Jones Aquatic Center

-Hosting Olympic level diving and the USA Swimming Southeast Regionals, Allan Jones Aquatic Center is Knoxville’s leading venue for all things swimming.
-Located on the University of Tennessee, the aquatic center features two indoor 50-meter pools, two indoor diving wells and an outdoor 50-meter pool with an additional diving well.
-Amenities at the center include a full-size 50-meter competition pool, a separate competition diving well, a strength training center, sports medicine facility and high-tech training room.
-The facility offers permanent seating for 1,284 spectators with a spacious deck area to accommodate up to 2,000 additional individuals.
+Completed in 2008 at a cost of more than $24 million, the Allan Jones Intercollegiate Aquatic Center is one of the nation’s premier facilities for swimming and diving.
+Located on the campus of the University of Tennessee, the Aquatic Center offers two 50-meter pools, two indoor diving wells and an outdoor 50-meter pool with its own diving well.
+The state-of-the-art facility boasts a full-size 50-meter competition pool, a separate competition diving well, a strength training center, sports medicine facility and a high-tech timing room.

 Sports: Swimming, diving